coderefinery/neic-ahm-2021/slides.md

 <img src="img/CC_hierarchical_helpers_illustration.png" alt="Expert helpers cycle between breakout rooms while helpers are assigned to one specific breakout room" style="width:100%">

 ]

+*This is how we could take advantage of new helpers without worrying too much.*

 ---

 ## Required preparation, install times